Knowledgeable, Friendly Service, Great Bikes and Full Support Make for a Great Day!

 - Lots of time in San Gimignano

-- All you can eat gelato break
+- All the time you need for a gelato break

-Whether you're an occasional rider, cycle only on the weekends or are an avid cyclist, the bike tours offered by Piero and Elena will be the perfect way to experience the best of Tuscany no matter what shape you're in.
+Whether you're an occasional rider, cycle only on the weekends or are an avid cyclist, the Tuscany and Chianti bike tours offered by Piero and Elena will be the perfect way to experience the best of Tuscany no matter what shape you're in.
 You get to challenge yourself during the ride, and enjoy first-hand some of the greatest things the region has to offer: great views, delicious wine & food, see history come alive as you stop to explore medieval hilltop towns and even do some shopping!
 The tours are offered for all levels, but they truly are customized to each group, which is never more than 7 people.

 I joined in a recent tour and got to experience first-hand their great professionalism and can tell you that all of these precisely define the tours that Piero and Elena offer.
 First, they pick you up and drop you off in downtown Florence/Chianti area at or very close to what is most convenient to where you are staying, then offer guidance and full van support the entire time you are on the bike.
 I am a very occasional rider (although I do bike everywhere in Florence) so was nervous to see whether I could do the ride or not, and my experience was so positive and personally exhilarating that it has made me want to dust off my road bike and go out again!

 We did the itinerary through Chianti from Florence to Siena and, while most of it was downhill and perfect for anyone, the last stretch included several hills and getting to the top of them was definitely exciting!
 We stopped along the way to take photos and even though the sky was overcast, the day was terrific and I loved the views of all the vineyards and countryside as we went by.
 The van support provided reassurance that you were never going to be left behind should your legs not be strong enough to take you the whole way.
-I cannot stress this enough, as cycling for a novice or occasional rider can be highly psychological: if you feel the support is there, as I did, it was much easier to push myself and to actually do it!
+I cannot stress this enough, as cycling for a novice or occasional rider can be highly mental: if you feel the support is there, as I did, it was much easier to push myself and to actually do it!

 The small group was perfect at providing an intimate experience and highly personalized experience.
 Elena and Piero already knew the basic background on everyone and then provided tips as well as practice time with gears in Castellina before we took off.
-Of course, slightly larger groups can also be accommodated as part of a custom tour, as well as families with young children (who have basic cycling experience) but in general, every single tour that they head out on is customized to the people participating on that day.
+Of course, slightly larger groups can also be accommodated as part of a custom tour, as well as families with young children (who have basic cycling experience) but, in general, every single tour that they head out on is customized to the people participating on that day.

 Back Roads to See Off-the-Beaten-Path Tuscany